 The COVID-19 pandemic has created economic uncertainty in households across the UK and the world.
 According to the Office for National Statistics (ONS), employed parents were less likely to be furloughed since the beginning of 2021, unlike in the first phase of lockdown, but were still more likely to report reduced income than non-parents.

-Life Insurance pays out upon the death of the insured person, and tragically, more than 140,000 people have died in the UK as a result of COVID-19 as of November 2021.
+Life Insurance pays out upon the death of the insured person while covered by the policy, and tragically, more than 140,000 people have died in the UK as a result of COVID-19 as of November 2021.
 Additionally, many people have experienced long-term illnesses during the pandemic, which may underline the importance of other types of protection, for example income protection insurance.
 This is where you receive a regular monthly benefit if you can’t work due to incapacity caused by injury or illness which results in loss of earnings.